gabbyvb/Final_Project/README.md

 Update 2:

 Unfortunately, after trying to alter my models I wasn't able to achieve an accuracy >50%.
 I reduced the difference between the minimum and maximum house prices and I reduced the number of bins from 60 to 23.
 I think the reason might be due to how different house prices could be in DC due to location even though they could possibly have the same number of features.
-For example, a house in southeast DC which is considered mostly low income could have the same number of features as a house in northwest DC which is considered higher income but sell for completely difference prices.
+For example, a house in southeast DC which is considered mostly low income could have the same number of features as a house in northwest DC which is considered higher income but sell for completely different prices.

 The current accuracy score is ~9.0%